pixelartexchange/artbase.js/README.md

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._

-Note: :gem: stands for the RubyGems page, :octocat: stands for the GitHub page and :mega: stands for the web feed.
+Note: :mega: stands for the web feed.

 ## People